ss1611/CS220-AU-portfolio-1/index.md

 > 'This focus on the most privileged group members marginalizes those who are multiply-burdened and obscures claims that cannot be understood as resulting from discrete sources of discrimination.'
 (140)

+Overall, my sixth form experience illuminated to me the extent to which inequlity is not an experience unique to the United Kingdom, nor an experience that impacts individuals uniformly in society.
+In fact, inequality is often covert in society - the individuals that have to endure it are often marginalised and silenced, maintaining society's unjust hierarchies of power.
 <br>